On This Page:

 Note: The default templates can be modified, but this requires directly editing the template HTML.
-For assistance customizing a template, contact the Instructional Media Lab (413-545-2823).
+For assistance customizing a template, contact the Instructional Media Lab at 413-545-2823.

 Update Database Templates

-If you add a new field to a Database activity after saving templates for the first time, you will need to reset the templates before the field will display to users.
+If you add a new field to a Database activity after saving templates for the first time, you will need to reset the templates before the field displays to users.
 To update your database templates:

 - Click the Templates tab, then click the Add template tab.

-- Click Reset template to update the template to include newly added fields.
+- Click Reset template (located on the left) to update the template to include newly added fields.

 Note: Resetting a template will remove any changes you have made to the default template HTML.